Glossary hero image

 How to Follow the Mediterranean Diet

-1. Use Olive Oil as Your Primary Fat – Replace butter, vegetable and seed oils with extra virgin olive oil for cooking and salad dressings.
+1. Use Olive Oil as Your Primary Fat – Replace butter with extra virgin olive oil for cooking and salads.

 2. Eat More Plant-Based Foods – Fill your plate with vegetables, legumes, and whole grains.

-3. Prioritise Fish Over Red Meat – Include fatty fish like salmon and sardines for omega-3 benefits.
+3. Prioritize Fish Over Red Meat – Include fatty fish like salmon and sardines for omega-3 benefits.

 4. Snack on Nuts & Seeds – Almonds, walnuts, and sunflower seeds offer healthy fats and protein.